bruienne/bsdpy/BSDPy.md

-The API response should be in JSON format, with a content type of `application/json`.
 A sample JSON response might look something like this: